FAMILY CONNECTIONS Temporary Suspension of Some Non-essential Services Updated March 27, 2020

-River City Family Connections provides supervised visitation in cases where there is documented or suspected sexual, physical or emotional abuse.
+River City Family Connections provides supervised visitation in cases where there is documented or suspected sexual, physical or emotional abuse or neglect.
 The level of supervision is determined according to needs.

 River City Family Connections provides a safe place for the custodial adult to transfer children to the non-custodial adult, without them having contact with one another.
 The Family Visitation Center can be used specifically in cases where there might be a history of domestic abuse, harassment, or any other kind of stressful environment.